Find a Lender-Approved Local Conveyancer in Sedbergh

 • Agreeing the wording for the Transfer document

-• Registering the change in ownership and the home loan (if appropriate) at the HM Land Registry.
+• Dealing with the registration procedures for the change in ownership and the home loan (where applicable) at the Land Registry.

 • Investigating the title to the property